Pureora Forest Park: Geography

+Climate

 Fauna and flora

-Lower altitudes are characterised by tawa and tree ferns, as well as tall native trees, including kahikatea, matai, miro, rimu, and totara.
-The Pouakani Totara tree, New Zealand's tallest totara, is located east of the Field Centre.
-The giant totara, rimu, matai, miro and kahikatea trees tower 40–60 metres, and belong to an ancient family of trees dating from the dinosaur era.
-Higher altitudes include kamahi and Hall's totara; sub-alpine herbs are abundant near the peaks.
+Lower altitudes are characterised by tawa and tree ferns, as well as tall native trees, including kahikatea, mataī, miro, rimu, and tōtara.
+The Pouakani Tōtara tree, New Zealand's tallest Tōtara, is located east of the Field Centre.
+The giant tōtara, rimu, mataī, miro and kahikatea trees tower 40–60 metres, and belong to an ancient family of trees dating from the dinosaur era.
+Higher altitudes include kāmahi and Hall's tōtara; sub-alpine herbs are abundant near the peaks.
 Grasses within the park include toetoe.
-The Pouakani Totara Tree is the largest recorded totara tree in New Zealand and is located just outside the park in the Wairapara Moana Incorporation reserve, located on the SH30 road.
+The Pouakani Tōtara Tree is the largest recorded tōtara tree in New Zealand and is located just outside the park in the Wairapara Moana Incorporation reserve, located on the SH30 road.

 The invasive house mouse has a significant population within the park.
 There is rich native bird life in the forest including the rare North Island kōkako and the kākā, kākāriki, kūkū (kererū, a native pigeon), and North Island robin.
 Sika deer have been shot or sighted within the confines of the park, believed to be an illegal liberation.
 Pigs are present, and of the at least eleven pest species that co-exist within the park, possums and goats are subject to management operations.

 Tourism

 Camping, picnicking, swimming, and mountain biking (e.g. the Timber Trail opened in 2013) are popular within the park's confines.
 And the Pureora Forest Park Hunting Competition has brought hunters to the area since 1987.

 There are many areas in the park that are interesting to both tourists and scientists.
 The Forest Tower is a 12-metre-tall tower located about ten minutes by foot from the Bismarck Road car park.
-Popular with ornithologists, birds such as kuku, kakariki, and kaka are evident in the area.
+Popular with ornithologists, birds such as kūkū, kākāriki, and kākā are evident in the area.
 The 1978 Treetop Protest Site is still accessible today and includes platforms high in the trees.
 A 1940s steam hauler, used to transport logs through the forest for milling, and a 2-tonne Caterpillar tractor are still present in the reserve; the latter was used in the 1950s to harvest many totara for posts.